 Amy Violante ’17 has always loved school.
 “I couldn’t [pinpoint] why, it was just something I enjoyed,” she said.
 “But the more I leaned into my studies at Gettysburg, that interest became more meaningful.”

-Violante, an eventual psychology major and educational studies minor, took a First-Year Seminar, The World’s Children, taught by Psychology Prof. Kathleen Cain.
+Violante, an eventual psychology major and Italian and educational studies double minor, took a First-Year Seminar, The World’s Children, taught by Psychology Prof. Kathleen Cain.
 The class examines how children’s lives differ across the world as a result of birth practices, family structure, and education.
 “I learned kids in different communities, countries, and parts of the world don’t have access to the same [quality of] education,” Violante said.